Deep Zoom

 Deep Zoom is a technology developed by Microsoft for efficiently transmitting and viewing images.
-It allows users to pan around and zoom in a large, high resolution image or a large collection of images.
+It allows users to pan around and zoom in on a large, high resolution image or a large collection of images.
 It reduces the time required for initial load by downloading only the region being viewed or only at the resolution it is displayed at.
 Subsequent regions are downloaded as the user pans to (or zooms into) them; animations are used to hide any jerkiness in the transition.
 The libraries are also available in other platforms including Java and Flash.

 History

 The Deep Zoom file format is very similar to the Google Maps image format where images are broken into tiles and then displayed as required.
 The tiling typically follows a quadtree pattern of increasing resolution of image (in other words twice the zoom and twice the resolution).
 The main difference is that with Google Maps the actual details on the image change from one zoom level to another, while with Deep Zoom the same image is displayed at each zoom level.

 Seadragon Software, formerly Sand Codex, first created the Seadragon technology and its implementation of what is now called Deep Zoom.
 This technology was then absorbed into the Microsoft Live Labs when Seadragon Software was acquired.
 Engineers from Seadragon now work with Microsoft to integrate their work into technology such as Silverlight and Photosynth.